xrettle/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f7-container-fidelity/README.md

 ### Best current fit

-The flagship version should center on one of the following F7 anchors:

-- **F7_N01 Symbolic Representation Fidelity Failure**
-- **F7_N01_A Logic Descriptor Fidelity Failure**
-- **F7_N01_B Formal Container Adequacy Failure**

 For the cleanest MVP version, the recommended center is:

 **F7_N01_B Formal Container Adequacy Failure**

-because it is easy to demonstrate with structured outputs, rules, or symbolic constraints.
+This makes the structural failure easy to teach and visually obvious.

 ---

-## 3. Why not neighbor ❌
+## 3. Why not F2 first

 The main tempting neighboring cut is **F2**.